-This year’s William Morris Society Kelmscott Lecture will be given by MSA’s award-winning writer SARAH WOODS.
+This Saturday, the William Morris Society Kelmscott Lecture will be given by MSA’s award-winning writer SARAH WOODS.

 “Without order, neither the beauty nor the imagination could be made visible; it is the bond of their life, and as good as creates them.
 It both builds a wall against vagueness and opens a door therein for imagination to come in by”.
 William Morris, Some Hints on Pattern Designing